© S. Schmitt

 Day 3 & 4: A two-day UNESCO tour in Hainaut

-Activities UNESCO heritage sites Authentic Experiences
+Activities in Belgium UNESCO heritage sites Authentic Experiences

 Mons - Grand-Place